jordyob03/DesktopPhotoEditor/README.md

 ## Using Maven

-Clone the repository into the directory of your choice ...bash git clone https://github.com/jordyob03/DesktopPhotoEditor.git ...
+Clone the repository into the directory of your choice:

+git clone https://github.com/jordyob03/DesktopPhotoEditor.git

-Build the application
+Build the application:
-...bash

 mvn clean package
-...

-Run the application
+Run the application:
-...bash

 java -jar target/PhotoEditorFX-1.0-SNAPSHOT.jar
-...